If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 The Gospel of Luke begins with Joseph and Mary enjoying their one-year engagement period.
 It does not state if the engagement period had just begun or was nearing the end.
 Scripture tells us that Mary was alone in the home of her family.
 This home has been enshrined in the

 By the end of the first century, the early church began to look for a date to celebrate the birth of the Savior of the World.
 No one knew the exact date as those few connected with the actual birth event were now dead.
 To complicate matters, first century Jews did not annually celebrate a child’s birthday.
 They did celebrate on the actual day a child was born and on the day a child was weened.
 They also celebrated the day a child received its first haircut and the day the child mastered the basic doctrine and customs of the Torah.
 Today this event is known as a Bar mitzva.
 In the case of Jesus, He was quietly born in a stable and later visited by some Magi while living in a rental home.
-All other events took place in either Egypt the year His family hid there in exile, or later when they returned home to Nazareth.
+All other events took place in either Egypt the year His family hid there in exile, or later when they returned to their families and home in Nazareth.
 There were only two events that remained vivid in the minds of the people of Bethlehem where Jesus was unceremoniously born.
 That day when a large entourage of Magi visited the village on December 25th.
 And several days later when King Herod ordered the murder of several dozen village newborns, infants and toddlers.
 They would not have remembered the actual birth of Jesus because it was intentionally kept a secret by His parents.
 Thus, the statement in the Gospel of Luke that, “But Mary treasured all these things and pondered them in her heart” (Luke 2:19).

 We now know that the arrival of the Magi was not the actual date Jesus was born but, it was instead correctly remembered as the date of the first celebration of His birth.
 And this tradition of celebrating His birth on December 25th, has been passed down to us today.
 So even though December 25th is not the date Jesus was born, we should still celebrate on that day because it was the first recognition by wise men or Magi, that Jesus was worthy to be worshiped (Matthew 2:11).
-Remember, it is not only Jesus’ birth date we celebrate, but the fact that God became a man in order to bring salvation to mankind.
+Remember, it is not only Jesus’ birth date we remember, but the fact that God became a man in order to bring salvation to mankind.
 This is the miracle we are celebrating.

 After presenting their gifts to Joseph and Mary, the Magi went back to their camp on the outskirts of Bethlehem to spend the night.
 They had probably planned to go back to Herod the following day to tell him they had found the child and then begin their long journey home.
 But their plans suddenly changed.
 That night as they slept, all of the Magi had the exact same dream.
 In the dream, they were warned by God not to go back and report to Herod.
-When they awoke the next morning, they were startled to learn that they had all had the same dream simultaneously.
+When they awoke the next morning, they were startled to learn that they had all had the exact same dream simultaneously.
 Thus, they immediately packed up and left for the return trip home using back roads so as not to draw attention from Herod’s border guards.
 Scripture does not mention that the Magi passed on their dream about Herod to Joseph, but simply left.
 However, an angel also spoke to Joseph in a dream after the Magi had left and told him to get up and take Mary and the “young child” south into Egypt for safety because Herod would soon try to murder Him (Matthew 2:12-15).
 Joseph immediately got up, packed some provisions and the three most useful gifts given to them by the Magi, and began their escape towards the Egyptian border sixty miles to the south.

 "Rest on Flight to Egypt" by Luc Olivier Merson